 Local heroes honoured with Victoria Cross memorials

-First World War heroes from Basingstoke and Deane who received the Victoria Cross are being honoured with commemorative paving stones as part of centenary commemoration of the Great War.
+First World War heroes from Basingstoke and Deane who received the Victoria Cross were honoured with commemorative paving stones as part of centenary commemoration of the Great War.

 The memorials are part of a national project organised by the Department for Communities and Local Government to give councils across the country special paving stones for the areas where the Victoria Cross recipients were born.
 These were laid in the 100th anniversary year of the Victoria Cross hero’s death.

 In July 2015, residents joined the then Basingstoke and Deane Mayor Cllr Anne Court and The Lord Lieutenant of Hampshire Nigel Atkinson LL for the unveiling of the first of the borough’s memorial stone in commemoration of Captain John Aiden Liddell in Sherfield on Loddon.